mapluisch/GPT-4-Vision-for-HoloLens/README.md

-# GPT-4 Vision Integration for HoloLens
+# GPT-4 Vision for HoloLens

 ## Overview
 This project demonstrates the integration of OpenAI's GPT-4 Vision API with a HoloLens application.
 Users can capture images using the HoloLens camera and receive descriptive responses from the GPT-4V model.
-Alternatively, users can import and specify images (tested with .jpg) and receive GPT-4V responses as well.
+Alternatively, users can import and specify image files (tested with .jpg) and receive GPT-4V responses.

 This app uses Unity 2022.3.4f1, although newer versions should work fine (untested, though!).